Drone Laws in Venezuela

 Flying drones in Venezuela

-In this article, we collect the drone laws in Venezuela for you.
+In this article, we compile the drone laws in Venezuela for you.

-Venezuela divides remotely piloted aircrafts into different classes according to weight:
+Venezuela classifies remotely piloted aircraft (RPA) into different categories based on their weight:

 • Class 1 Mini RPA: less than 3 kilograms